dusk-network/docs-public/src/content/docs/getting-started/vm/01-sc-on-dusk/02-transactions.md

-## Notes and UTXOs
+# Transactions

-Because of the way that Dusk works, transactions don't have the equivalent to msg.sender.
-Therefore developers need to figure out how to represent users.
-The issue is that even if in theory users can be seen as a collection of unspent notes associated with a key, notes are on purpose not linkable to each other.
-If someone find a way to do it, this should be reported and treated by as a vulnerability.
+In Dusk, transactions operate differently compared to other blockchains.
+Specifically, transactions do not have an equivalent to ```msg.sender()```, which is used in other blockchains to identify the origin of a transaction.
+As a result, developers need to rely on alternative methods to represent and manage user identities within their smart contracts.

- msg.sender is not "abstracted" away on dusk.
-So you could at the moment mimic that behavior explicitly in every function by taking the address as function argument too + for example a signature that signed all other function arguments (including your address).
-Then verifying this this in the function.
+Even if in theory users could be seen as a collection of unspent notes associated with a key, these notes are not linkable to each other to maintain privacy and security.